4 Ways to Increase Your Cyber Security Defenses

 1. Verify Account Access with Multi-Factor Authentication (MFA)

 Passwords, although a safety precaution, can be easy to crack.
-Many users disregard the need for their passwords to be strong, using things like their mother's maiden name or their dog's name over and over again.
+Many users disregard the need for their passwords to be strong, repeatedly using things like their mother’s maiden name, their birthday, or their dog’s name.

 Multi-Factor Authentication (MFA) adds a layer of security so that even if a password is compromised, an intruder can still be stopped.
 There are different ways that MFA can be implemented, and there are authentication apps for both business and consumer use.